Red Brick Store

-The Red Brick Store in Nauvoo, Illinois, was a building that was constructed and owned by Joseph Smith, the founder of the Latter Day Saint movement.
+The Red Brick Store in Nauvoo, Illinois, was a building constructed and owned by Joseph Smith, founder of the Latter Day Saint movement.

 Original building

 Smith constructed the Red Brick Store in 1841.
 The building became a center of economic, political, religious, and social activity among the Latter Day Saints.
-In addition to being a mercantile store, the second floor of the building also served as the headquarters of the Church of Jesus Christ of Latter Day Saints for a period of time.
+In addition to being a mercantile store, the second floor of the building was also for a period of time the headquarters of the Church of Jesus Christ of Latter Day Saints.
 Members would visit the store to pay their tithing and other offerings to the church.
+Before the Nauvoo Masonic lodge was dedicated in 1843, the upper chamber of the Red Brick Store was used and referred to at times as the "Masonic Hall."

 Notable events

-A number of important events in Latter Day Saint history occurred in the Red Brick Store, including: